jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

-### JOB.2.
-Job creation, monitor, logging
+### JOB.2 Job creation, monitor, logging
-1. Create a job with the image busybox that executes the command 'echo hello;sleep 30;echo world'
+1. Create a job named busjob with the image busybox that executes the command 'echo hello;sleep 30;echo world'
 2. Follow the logs for the pod (you'll wait for 30 seconds)
 3. See the status of the job, describe it and see the logs
 4. Delete the job